exmelendez/tech_connect-js/readme.md

 ## Involvement

-As a graduate of phase I, and a self-starter who's been learning PHP, React, Node JS and SQL this is a chance for me to solidfy my JavaScript skills.
+As a graduate of phase I, and a self-starter who's been learning PHP, React, Node JS and SQL this is a chance for me to solidify my JavaScript skills.
 The professor assigns courses that assist with building our JS knowledge and experience.
 Below you will find links to the exercises assigned, my solutions and enhancements.

 ## Exercises